Services we offer

 The Society’s Family Support Team staff and volunteers reach out to cancer sufferers who are isolated, terminally ill, or those who have special needs.
 Support includes

-- home visits and WEEKLY outreach to Box Hill Hospital and Peter MacCallum Cancer Centre oncology units.
+- home visits and regular outreach to Box Hill Hospital and Peter MacCallum Cancer Centre.
 Practical assistance such as cooking and loans for wheelchairs/walking frames are offered upon request.

 - Case management helping clients navigating the health and welfare systems and culturally appropriate counselling sessions are provided by qualified professionals.

 - Bereavement support and counselling are also offered to bereaved families.